MICHIGAN COINS FOR

 GOLD

-COVE – ROSEVILLE, MICHIGAN Set of 4 pressed on copper cents.
-Gold Cove is a coin store north of
+of 4 pressed on copper cents.
+Gold Cove

-Detroit.
-Its dies were designed by Don Cade, and include a Gold Cove
+dies were designed by Don Cade, and include a Gold Cove logo coin and three

-logo coin and three Detroit landmarks: the Joe Louis fist statue on Jefferson
+Detroit landmarks: the Joe Louis fist statue on Jefferson Avenue (which has

-decades), the Spirit of Detroit statue designed by Marshall
+of Detroit statue designed by Marshall Fredericks (located outside the

-– a/k/a city hall); and the Olde English D (symbol of the Detroit Tigers and
+Coleman A. Young Municipal Center – a/k/a city hall); and the Olde English D

-numerous area businesses).
-This machine was added in December 2021. |
+machine was added in December 2021. |

-does not list the location of the restaurant.
-FOR OTHER
+unlike most Rainforests, this set does not list the location of the

-RAINFOREST LOCATIONS: |
+restaurant.
+FOR OTHER RAINFOREST LOCATIONS: |

 MARVIN’S MARVELOUS

-Lord’s Prayer) and penny (with museum/arcade logo). |
+set of 2 coins – one dime (with Lord’s Prayer) and penny (with museum/arcade

 |||||